obruchez/public/Notes/Free will (discussion with @avernet).md

 [https://twitter.com/avernet/status/423158168638611456](https://twitter.com/avernet/status/423158168638611456)<br>
 [https://twitter.com/avernet/status/423158708613283841](https://twitter.com/avernet/status/423158708613283841)<br>

 1) "Yes, words are ambiguous.
-But giving common words a completely different meaning is IMHO bad philosophy."
+But giving common words a completely different meaning is IMHO bad philosophy."<br>
 2) "Or define it better and come up with words that better reflect that definition (e.g. "hard free will" and "practical free will")."

 ## @obruchez (2014-01-14)